Water and Land Use Planning

 Planning Resources at DOLA

 Understanding the State’s Role in Water and Land Use Integration

 - HB20-1095 Local Governments Water Elements In Master Plans

 - SB15-008 Promote Water Conservation In Land Use Planning

 Not finding what you are looking for?
 Contact Scott Williamson (firstname.lastname@example.org) for more resources.

 Colorado Water and Land Use Planning Alliance

-In December 2017, CWCB and DOLA convened the Water and Land Use Planning Alliance (“the Alliance”).
-The Alliance is a non-formal multi-stakeholder group of representatives from state agencies, local governments, advocacy organizations, research organizations, and other interested parties who come together with the purpose of coordinating to develop resources, provide technical assistance, and track progress on water and land use integration across Colorado.
-The Alliance meets quarterly.
-For more information and to view Alliance meeting summaries, visit the land use page of CWCB’s website.
+The Alliance is a non-formal group that helps local communities to effectively incorporate water in comprehensive planning.
+The work of the Alliance supports priorities in the Colorado Water Plan.
+Participants from state agencies, local governments, advocacy organizations, research organizations, and other interested parties come together to develop resources, provide technical assistance, and track progress on water and land use integration across Colorado.